1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 In simple terms:

-An ANSI 3196 bearing protector keeps contamination out and lubrication in, helping your pumps run longer, smoother, and more efficiently.
+An ANSI 3196 protector keeps contamination out and lubrication in, helping your pumps run longer, smoother, and more efficiently.

 Benefits of this mechanism include: